 The route on maps 1-6 is traced from Segontium in the west to Canovium at the east.
 There is some uncertainty about the line of the road between Segontium to Aber.
-There are no definite extant remains and the previously published proposed routes mainly rely on topographical arguments along with occasional alignments of modern features.
+The previously published proposed routes mainly rely on topographical arguments along with occasional alignments of modern features.
 A line following a modern road past the earthwork/signal station at Bryn Glas (PRN 3689) to the site of the milestone at Ty Coch (PRN 18) was proposed by Margary (1967, 350-1) and Hemp (1923, 171-5).
-Traces of the road are said to have been found at Caergarw (PRN 17562) and Llanddeiniolen (PRN 17565).
+Traces of the road are said to have been found at Caergarw (PRN 17562) and Llanddeiniolen (PRN

+17565).
 Excavations in 1966 by pupils of John Bright School, Llandudno failed to find any trace at the latter (Evans, 1966).

-A study of aerial photographs of this area held by the Central Register of Aerial Photography for Wales was carried out during this year's project.
-Nothing was visible on the majority of the APs (mainly OS an RAF from the 1970s-90s) but a sortie flown in 1986 by J A Story for the SNP shows a series of linear features close to Margary's route.
+A study of aerial photographs of this area held by the Central Register of Aerial Photography for Wales was carried out.
+Nothing was visible on the majority of the APs (mainly OS and RAF from the 1970s-90s) but a sortie flown in 1986 by J A Story for the SNP shows a series of linear features close to Margary's route.
 Three principal lengths of potential road can be seen all of which cut across the modern field system.
-The first (PRNs 17830-1) can be traced for 1.4 km just to the south of Bryn Glas earthwork/signal station.
-Hedgerows also continue this alignment for a further 1.3km to the north-east.
-If extrapolated a further 1.5km to the south-west the alignment runs to the south-east gate of Segontium.
-Two field visits were made to the most clearly defined north-eastern end of this feature.
-The first was in 'flat' light on an overcast day and nothing could be seen.
-A further visit with low sunlight revealed a low linear earthwork in improved pasture.